dettonville/dettonville.org/content/faq/_index.md

 [menu.main]
 +++

-{{% faq_question "How is MapStruct different from other bean mapping tools?" %}}
+{{% faq_question "How is Dettonville different from other bean mapping tools?" %}}

-Unlike most other bean mapping tools, MapStruct doesn't work at runtime but is a compile-time code generator.
+Unlike most other bean mapping tools, Dettonville doesn't work at runtime but is a compile-time code generator.

 Generating mapping code at build time has many advantages:

 * Early feedback about erroneous or incomplete mappings, in command line builds as well as within your IDE
 * Excellent performance, as no reflection or byte code generation at runtime is needed;
 the generated code contains plain method invocations, just as if the mapper was hand-written
-* No runtime dependencies, making MapStruct a great solution for Android applications
+* No runtime dependencies, making Dettonville a great solution for Android applications
 * The generated code is easy to understand (and debug, if ever needed)
 * The optional [Eclipse plug-in]({{< ref "ide-support.md#eclipse" >}}) assists you when writing mappings, e.g. by auto-completion

 {{% /faq_question %}}

-{{% faq_question "Can I use MapStruct within Eclipse?" %}}
+{{% faq_question "Can I use Dettonville within Eclipse?" %}}
 Yes.

 Check out the [set-up instructions]({{< ref "ide-support.md#eclipse" >}}) for Eclipse.